ICarly season 3

 The third season of iCarly aired on Nickelodeon from September 12, 2009, to June 26, 2010.
-The season features Carly Shay (Miranda Cosgrove), Sam Puckett (Jennette McCurdy) and Freddie Benson (Nathan Kress) as they continue their own web show called iCarly.
+The season features Carly Shay (Miranda Cosgrove), Sam Puckett (Jennette McCurdy) and Freddie Benson (Nathan Kress) as they continue their web show "iCarly."
 Jerry Trainor co-stars as Carly's big brother, Spencer Shay.
-This season was the result of split within the second season production of 45 episodes whereas 20 remaining episodes were marketed as the show's third season.
+This season resulted from the 45-episode second season being split, with the remaining 20 episodes marketed as the show’s third season.